-States are losing billions of dollars in use tax revenues because how our economy has changed over the past decade.
+States are losing billions of dollars in use tax revenues because of how our economy has changed over the past decade.
 Consumers and businesses alike are buying products from across the globe instead of just in their own states—and that means sales tax isn’t always collected as part of the transaction.
 But that’s not how the majority of use tax liabilities are created for businesses and not knowing this might end up costing you a good deal of money, time, and growth.

 We’ve noted before that just because consumers generally ignore use tax doesn’t mean businesses are off the hook for use tax.
 How likely are you to be penalized for not paying use tax?